Waimea Outdoor Circle

 Underground Wiring

-For all its good efforts to protect the beauty of the islands, Hawai‘i, unfortunately, has allowed utility lines to obstruct its natural beauty.
-From Kauai to the Big Island of Hawai‘i more great scenery is disturbed by a tangle of utility lines than any other source.
-In recent years The Outdoor Circle and other organizations have made progress in supporting laws that require new developments to place utilities underground.
-But these efforts have not succeeded in requiring public funding to place utility lines underground or forcing the utility companies to invest in doing so.
+For all our good efforts to protect the beauty of the islands, overhead utility lines continue to obstruct its natural beauty.
+From Kaua‘i to the Big Island of Hawai‘i, more great scenery is disturbed by a tangle of utility lines than by any other source.
+In recent years, The Outdoor Circle and other organizations have made progress in supporting laws that now require new developments to place utilities underground.
+Unfortunately, these efforts have not succeeded in requiring public funding to place existing utility lines underground or forcing the utility companies to invest in doing so.
 Much work lies ahead to rid Hawai‘i of this persistent eyesore.

 Image of the brilliant yellow hibiscus mao hau hele, the official flower of the State of Hawaiʻi